 One small component of a lar- or are secretive, rare, or othermarsh.
 These ARUs operate (formerly Clapper) rail. like remote microphones and can record 24-hours per day.
-The 1981 U.S. Fish and Wildlife USGS scientist Cory Overton Services Biological Opinion for says, the recordings are like the implementation of the Suibeing able to sit at a spot in the sun Marsh Plan of Protection marsh while being invisible to requires regular surveys of everything around.+ these ARUs to identify both through aerial photography and which species use different salt marsh harvest mice can be ticularly useful for identifying nuts. species that are active at night ger long-term waterfowl study wise difficult to encounter.
-Toby the U.S. Geological Survey ward that end, one of the first (USGS) and Department of uses is to analyze calls for se-Water Resources (DWR) in cretive marsh birds, specifically Suisun Marsh involves placing the state threatened California acoustic recording units, or black rail and the state and fed-ARUs, in locations around the erally endangered Ridgways
+The 1981 U.S. Fish and Wildlife everything around."

+Researchers are hoping to use Habitat can ticularly useful for identifying nuts. species that are active at night ger long-term waterfowl study wise difficult to encounter.
+Toby the U.S. Geological Survey ward that end, one of the first (USGS) and Department of uses is to analyze calls for se-Water Resources (DWR) in cretive marsh birds, specifically Suisun Marsh involves placing the state threatened California acoustic recording units, or black rail and the state and fed-ARUs, in locations around the erally endangered Ridgway's

-Ridgwayos rail, salt marsh harvest mouse, and their habitat.
-Researchers are hoping to use Habitat can be measured marsh types and when they captured in live traps baited use them.
+USGS scientist Cory Overton Service's Biological Opinion for says, "the recordings are like the implementation of the Suibeing able to sit at a spot in the sun Marsh Plan of Protection marsh while being invisible to requires regular surveys of Ridgway's rail, salt marsh harvest mouse, and their habitat. be measured these ARUs to identify both through aerial photography and which species use different salt marsh harvest mice can be marsh types and when they captured in live traps baited use them.
 The ARUs are par- with bird seed and ground wal-